 - Within 1m of any appliance

-To find out how to fit your carbon monoxide alarm, read How to install, test and maintain smoke and carbon monoxide alarms
+To find out how to fit your carbon monoxide alarm, read to guide to installing, testing and maintaining carbon monoxide alarms;

 Carbon monoxide (CO) safety tips